Featured Bat Bro Video

 7) Victus Vandal BBCOR

 Ladies and gents; one of the best contact hitting bats of the year is a one-piece alloy!!
 The Vandal does an excellent job at combining a somewhat forgiving sweet spot with a very light swing weight - while retaining more power than a lot of composites.
-For those of you who don’t know, the Vandal is essentially a Marucci Cat9, but the last 10% of the bat is composite which makes it swing much, much lighter.
+The Vandal is essentially a Marucci Cat9, but the last 10% of the bat is composite which makes it swing much, much lighter.

 This is an excellent bat for moving up to BBCOR for the first time.